zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver02.md

       then output *[NO_EDNS_SUPPORT]*:
       1. It has the RCODE "FORMERR"
       2. It has no OPT record.
-   4. Else, if the DNS response meet the following two criteria, then just go to the next name server (compliant server):
+   4. Else, if the DNS response meet the following criteria, then just go to the next name server (compliant server):
       1. It has the RCODE "NOERROR".
+      2. The answer section contains the SOA record for *Child Zone*.
-      2. It has OPT record with EDNS version 0.
+      3. It has OPT record with EDNS version 0.
-   5. Else, if the DNS response meet the following two criteria, then output *[BROKEN_EDNS_SUPPORT]* and go to next server.
+   5. Else, if the DNS response meet the following criteria, then output *[BROKEN_EDNS_SUPPORT]* and go to next server.
       1. It has the RCODE "NOERROR".
       2. It has no OPT record.
-   6. Else, if the DNS response meet the following two criteria, then output *[BROKEN_EDNS_SUPPORT]* and go to next server.
+   6. Else, if the DNS response meet the following criteria, then output *[BROKEN_EDNS_SUPPORT]* and go to next server.
       1. It has the RCODE "NOERROR".
       2. It has OPT record with EDNS version other than 0.